sunnypilot/sunnypilot/docs_sp/community/reporting-a-bug.md

     sure that the settings are configured correctly.
-2. [Search our Discord][discord] to learn if other users are struggling with similar problems and work together with our great comunity towards a solution.
+2. [Search our Discord][discord] to learn if other users are struggling with similar problems and work together with our great community towards a solution.
 Many problems are solved there.
 3. [Search comma's openpilot issue tracker][comma's issue tracker], as another user might already have reported the same problem that may exist in stock openpilot, and there might even be a known workaround or fix for it.
 Thus, no need to create a new issue.